CuLane/levensthein_script/README.md

 1. `git clone ...`
 2. `cd levenshtein_script`
 3. `pip install -r requirements.txt`
-4. Export the [HP Unmatched report](https://dcerapprod.servicenowservices.com/sys_report_template.do?jvar_report_id=d8c6ed561b1c74109704dd39bc4bcb72) and save it to the root of this folders as `landlords.xlsx`
+4. Export the [HP Unmatched report](https://dcerapprod.servicenowservices.com/sys_report_template.do?jvar_report_id=d8c6ed561b1c74109704dd39bc4bcb72) to an excel file and save it to the root of this folder as `landlords.xlsx`
-5. Export the [Tenant Unmatched report](https://dcerapprod.servicenowservices.com/sys_report_template.do?jvar_report_id=8241d2e41b6434509704dd39bc4bcb4c) and save it to the root of this folders as `tenants.xlsx`
+5. Export the [Tenant Unmatched report](https://dcerapprod.servicenowservices.com/sys_report_template.do?jvar_report_id=8241d2e41b6434509704dd39bc4bcb4c) and save it to the root of this folder as `tenants.xlsx`
 6. run `python ritm_matcher.py`.
-7. Once the script finishes running verify the new `matches.xlxs` file has been created
+7. Once the script finishes running verify the new `matches.xlxs` file has been created.
 8. Zip and encrypt the file output and send to Linus, Kara and Ashley.

 ### Instance